 Step 2: Choose your blogging platform.

-What blogging platform should you use for your business?
+To start a blog you need to choose which blogging platform should you use for your business?
 Although there are plenty of options out there, WordPress is a favorite for small business owners and a whole lot of other folks because it’s easy to set up, versatile (with oodles of cool plugins to beef up your blog) and well-supported.
 (At the time of this writing, there are more than 60 million WordPress blogs on the Internet.)

 There is a free version of WordPress available, but do yourself a favor and go for the paid version.
 GoDaddy’s Managed WordPress is an excellent, affordable option that includes hosting, 24/7 support, and all the behind-the-scenes setup, configuration and security so you can focus on creating awesome blog content.